mattyhempstead/echo360-plus/README.md

 3. Add day to lecture date strings
 By default, Echo360 displays the date (e.g. 4th Aug), but not the day (e.g. Wednesday) on the list of lectures for a particular unit.
-As most people usually associated lectures times with days rather than dates, I am often found opening a calendar app to check the date a particular lecture was run, when simply displaying the day would be enough information to deduce this myself.
+As most people usually associated lectures times with days rather than dates, I often find myself opening a calendar app to check the date a particular lecture was run, when simply displaying the day would be enough information to deduce this myself.
 Thus, this extension also adds a small 3 letter day string next to each lecture.

 4. Re-position the view lecture popup